nestorrente/erdiagram/docs/Database_model.md

 Employee subordinates *<-> Employee boss
 ```

 This will be modelled by adding a `bossId` column to the `Employee` table.
-If you don't use _aliases_, the column's name would
+If you don't use _aliases_, the column would
-be `employeeId`, which is much less semantic.
+be named `employeeId`, which is much less semantic.

 ### Relationship's name